PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### getFile

-This service is used to get a single file from the PTOY Network (testnet).
+This service is used to get a single file from the PTOYMatrix Network (testnet).

 > Parameters